-The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment
+The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment Schools in Berks, Bucks, Hants, Isle of Wight, Oxon and the Channel Islands.

 The Gloucestershire Regiment Bowl presented in 1996 by The Gloucestershire Regiment.
+Schools in Avon, Cornwall, Devon, Dorset, Glos, Somerset and Wilts.